EUCANCan/oncoliner/tools/pipeline_designer/README.md

 First of all, we need to run the variant callers and obtain the VCF files for each sample.
 Assume we obtain the following VCF files: `variant_caller_1_sample_N.vcf` and `variant_caller_2_sample_N.vcf` for each sample. **Make sure the names of the samples subfolders are the same across all the variant callers**.

 **Optional**.
-We recommend normalizing the VCF files before running the pipeline designer (see [Usage](#usage) for more information).
+We recommend normalizing the VCF files before running the PipelineDesigner (see [Usage](#usage) for more information).
 However, in this case it is not necessary because we are only working with SVs.

-Now, we can run the pipeline designer.
+Now, we can run the PipelineDesigner.
 We will use the following command:

 ```bash
 python3 src/main.py -t ./input/truth -v ./input/test -o ./output